thabbott/prisoners-dilemma/README.md

 ## Tournament rules

-This tournament was inspired by a [Radiolab episode](https://www.stitcher.com/podcast/wnycs-radiolab/e/63973084) that described a similar tournament run by [Robert Axelrod](https://en.wikipedia.org/wiki/Robert_Axelrod) in the 1960s---listen from 7:30 to --:-- for an overview of the motivation for the tournament and a description of the tournament itself.
+This tournament was inspired by a [Radiolab episode](https://www.stitcher.com/podcast/wnycs-radiolab/e/63973084) that described a similar tournament run by [Robert Axelrod](https://en.wikipedia.org/wiki/Robert_Axelrod) in the 1960s---listen from 7:30 to about 17:40 for an overview of the motivation for the tournament and a description of the tournament itself.

 In this tournament, prisoners compete as members of a "species" that specifies a strategy for them to follow.
 At the start of the tournament, each species is allocated an equal fraction of the total population of prisoners.
 The tournament then proceeds in two repeated phases: